echoedinvoker/python/day26/234-list-comprehension/memo.md

 ## **How to Create New List from Existed One?**

+> With our previous knowledge, we would use for loops to solve this problem as bellow.

 ![Alt original way to create new list from existed one](pic/01.jpg)

 ## **List Comprehension**

+> We can solve the same problem but using only one line...

 ### _Formula_